Menora Tunnel

-The Menora Tunnel or Meru-Menora Tunnel is a highway tunnel in Perak, Malaysia.
+The Menora Tunnel or Meru-Menora Tunnel is an expressway tunnel in Perak, Malaysia.
 It is an 800-metre tunnel on the North–South Expressway Northern Route near Jelapang.
 It runs underneath the Keledang Range.

-The Menora tunnel was opened officially in 1986.
+The Menora tunnel was opened officially on 24 September 1987.
 There are two tunnels side by side for each direction.
 The tunnel is a frequent site of accidents.